i30mb1/AD2/docs/Annotations.md

-are a mechanism to add extra information or metadata to your code, without affecting the runtime behavior
+are a mechanism in [[Kotlin]] to add extra information or metadata to your code, without affecting the runtime behavior

 **Creating Custom Annotations**